cathzzr2/Portfolio/README.md

 - **Interactive Memorial Chat:** Pawprint.ai offers a unique chat feature where users can engage with a chatbot that simulates their pet’s personality.
 Through an onboarding quiz and memory prompts, the chat becomes more personalized, creating meaningful and comforting conversations.
 - ***Tech stacks:*** Java, Spring Boot, PostgreSQL, MongoDB, Amazon S3, Amazon CloudFront, Kafka, OpenAI API, Stable Diffusion

-I worked as a software engineering intern and contributed to developing the backend application.
+I worked as a backend software engineering intern!

 ### Lion Dining 🦁
 [Confidential]